Marketing reports take on many forms.

 So remember: It’s perfectly fine if your report format looks a little different from the examples in this list.

 Does creating a single report eat up hours of your time?
 Or are you tired of cobbling analytics from multiple channels in your longer reports?
+Report writing can take way too long and that’s why apps were created to help you streamline this tedious part of your job.

 With DashThis, you don’t need to hop from one platform to another to pull in different data.